drasi-project/docs/docs/content/reference/command-line-interface/_index.md

 **Flags and Arguments**:
 - `-d|--uninstall-dapr`: Specifies whether to uninstall DAPR by deleting the DAPR system namespace.
 - `-y|--yes`: Automatically respond **yes** to all prompts presented during uninstall.
-- `-n|--namespace <namespace>`: Specifies the namespace from which Drasi should be uninstalled.
+- `-n|--namespace <namespace>`: Specifies the namespace to be deleted.
 If not provided, the default namespace configured using the `drasi namespace set` command is used.
-- `-h|--help`: Display help for the `list` command.
+- `-h|--help`: Display help for the `uninstall` command.

 **Usage Example**:
 This command will uninstall Drasi from the current default namespace: